-Baou des Vespres is one of several limestone rock structures belonging to the wide massif named Montagne Sainte Victoire, Southern France, a symbol of Provence, like the Sainte-Baume and Mount Ventoux, the major landmark of the Aix-en-Provence region.
+Baou des Vespres is one among the numerous limestone rock structures belonging to the wide massif named Montagne Sainte Victoire, Southern France.
+It is a symbol of the Provence region, like the Sainte-Baume and Mount Ventoux, the major landmark of the Aix-en-Provence region.
 Montagne Sainte-Victoire appears as a huge rocky bastion 18 kilometer long with a 7 kilometer long summit plateau.
 This charmer massif, rising from the Mediterranean plains with its immaculate rocks, exerts an extraordinary appeal even if observed from a distance.
 The highest point is the Pic des Mouches at 1011 m, while the well known summit called Croix de Provence (945 m), with its 19 metres high cross, although not placed at the highest point of the mountain, stands out from the ridge far more than the Pic des Mouches.
 It's a popular hiking destination, like several other places in the massif, which can be explored along its countless paths, also to look at the fascinating sites of religious heritage, as the Saint-Ser Hermitage, a tiny chapel surrounded by wonderful scenery, or the Sainte-Victoire Priory.

 A perfect area for walking, but even more to climb.
 The rock climbing destination at Sainte Victoire is the South face, which counts around 1000 routes, 29 or more sectors and 7 separate parking lots, an astounding space to climb up a surprisingly sticky limestone.
 There are a lot of single pitch routes, but also high walls, plenty of long and adventurous climbing routes.